Buyer's Guide

 Modern cannabis cultivars are nearly all hybrids in the genetic sense.
 Even strains labeled "pure indica" or "pure sativa" typically contain genetic material from both ancestral lines because of decades of cross-breeding, particularly the breeding programs that ran through California, Oregon, the Netherlands, and Spain from the 1970s onward.
 Genetic analyses of modern commercial cultivars consistently find mixed ancestry even in cultivars marketed as landrace pure.

 What remains intact through the cross-breeding is the chemistry.
-Specific cultivars produce specific cannabinoid profiles and specific terpene profiles regardless of the indica or sativa label slapped on the package.
-The cultivar named GMO (Garlic Cookies) produces a consistent cannabinoid and terpene profile every time it is grown to spec, and the experience is driven by that chemistry rather than by which ancestral category the breeder claims it belongs to.
+A given cultivar produces a fairly consistent cannabinoid and terpene profile when it is grown to spec, regardless of the indica or sativa label on the package.
+The experience is driven by that chemistry more than by which ancestral category the breeder claims the plant belongs to.

 04